Hawaii-born Akebono Taro, Japan's first foreign-born sumo wrestling grand champion, dead at 54

 Tokyo — Hawaii-born Akebono, one of the greats of sumo wrestling and a former grand champion, has died.
 He was 54.
 He was the first foreign-born wrestler to reach the level of "yokozuna" - or grand champion - in Japan.

-"It is with sadness that we announce Akebono Taro died of heart failure earlier this month while receiving care at a hospital in the Tokyo area," the family said in a statement obtained from the office of Hawaii Gov. Josh Green.
+"It is with sadness that we announce Akebono Taro died of heart failure earlier this month while receiving care at a hospital in the Tokyo area," the family said in a statement.

+His wife Christine Rowan, in an email to The Associated Press, said he died "within the past week" but declined to give details.

+"I had to tend to personal matters that needed to be done prior to publicly announcing my husband's death," she said.

 Akebono grew up on the rural side of the Koolau mountains from Honolulu and was born Chad Rowan.